Search Efficient Binary Network Embedding: Experiments

+\item \dk{\textbf{DNE}~\cite{xiaobo2018discrete} learns binary node representations through discrete matrix factorization in a supervised manner.
+To enable DNE to work under our unsupervised setting, we set the weight of its supervised learning component to 0 in the optimization objective.}

-\textbf{NetHash}~\cite{wu2018efficient}.
-It is the state-of-the-art discrete attributed network embedding method.
-Each dimension of the NetHash embeddings is randomly selected from the content feature ID set aggregated from neighborhood.
-As the learned discrete node representations do not take binary values, the Hamming distance cannot be efficiently calculated with bit-wise operations. \end{itemize}
+\item \textbf{NetHash}~\cite{wu2018efficient} generates discrete node embeddings by randomly sampling the union of neighboring node attributes.
+As the learned discrete node representations do not take binary values, the Hamming distance cannot be efficiently calculated with bit-wise operations.